NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 # 🔒 pfSense + TrueNAS Home Lab

-A fully production-deployed, segmented home network built on dedicated hardware running **Netgate pfSense Plus** and a self-hosted **TrueNAS Scale** NAS server.
-Core services run on bare metal, with additional virtualized workloads hosted through the TrueNAS Scale KVM hypervisor.
-The environment supports 20+ active devices across multiple isolated network segments.
+A production home network running on dedicated hardware with **Netgate pfSense Plus** as the firewall/router and a self-hosted **TrueNAS Scale** server handling storage and virtualization.
+Everything runs on bare metal across multiple isolated network segments supporting 20+ active devices.

+> 🗓️ **Started in 2021, still going.** The pfSense side has been running and evolving since 2021.
+TrueNAS was added about a year ago.
+This is an ongoing project.

 ---